 Are you hoping to join a loved one in the UK?
-Spouses, civil partners, unmarried partners, children, parents and people with dependent relatives can bring their family to the UK with them.
+Spouses, civil partners, unmarried partners, children, parents, and people with dependent relatives can bring their families to the UK with them.
+But you’ll need a UK family immigration lawyer to get the process started.

-With 20 years' experience in the immigration field, we can help you navigate the complex procedures behind a Family visa application.
+With 20 years of experience in the immigration field, we can help you navigate the complex procedures behind a Family visa application.

 Spouse, Civil Partner or Unmarried Partner visas

-If you are a spouse, civil partner or unmarried partner of a British citizen, a person with settled status, refugee status, Humanitarian Protection, limited leave to remain under the European Union Settlement Scheme (EUSS) or as a worker or business person, you may be able to apply to join them or stay with them in the UK if you already here.
+If you are a spouse, civil partner, or unmarried partner of a British citizen, a person with settled status, refugee status, Humanitarian Protection, limited leave to remain under the European Union Settlement Scheme (EUSS), or as a worker or business person, you may be able to apply for UK family immigration to join them or stay with them in the UK if you already here.

 To apply to join your partner from outside the UK, you will need to: